Tenants: Things you should know

 • Unitily: Whether for furnished or unfurnished rental, the tenant is responsible for his electricity, gas, water, and internet subscriptions.
 Therefore, they must take out a contract for electricity and gas and a telecommunications contract for Internet access.

-• Home Insurance: Since the Alur law of 2014, taking out home insurance to protect housing during rental in Paris is now mandatory.
+• Home Insurance: Since the Alur law of 2014, taking out multi-risk home insurance to protect housing during rental in Paris is now mandatory.
 This insurance is the tenant's responsibility and not the owner's.
-There are specific risk formulas or an all-risks formula (fire, damage related to lightning, etc.) to guarantee your accommodation.
-Extensions of guarantees make it possible to cover the accommodation against vandalism and electrical damage, and some guarantees offer legal assistance.
+There are specific risk formulas or an all-risks formula (fire, water damage, etc.) to guarantee your accommodation.
+Extensions of guarantees make it possible to cover the accommodation against vandalism, electrical damage or even bedbug infestation, and some guarantees offer legal assistance.
 You can find the best home insurance for your needs using an online home insurance comparator.
 You can also seek advice from your real estate agency.

 • Furnishings & Appliances: An unfurnished apartment does not come with any furniture or appliances, including a bed, sofa, dining table and chairs, refrigerator, stove, and other essential items.
 Therefore, tenants must purchase or rent these items themselves, which can be a significant investment.